Subspecialties for Diagnostic Radiology

 Requirements

-• Candidates seeking to apply via the 16-month pathway must submit the application and Sponsoring Department Agreement (SDA) for ABR review at least six months before residency training completion.
+• Candidates seeking to apply to the 16-month pathway must submit the application and Sponsoring Department Agreement (SDA) for ABR review at least six months before diagnostic radiology (DR) residency training completion.

-• A resident who has a total of 16 months of experience in nuclear radiology/nuclear medicine during the 48-month diagnostic radiology residency may qualify for the ABR’s subspecialty certificate in nuclear radiology.
+• An approved candidate who has completed a total of 16 months of experience in nuclear radiology/nuclear medicine/molecular imaging/radiotheranostics/radiopharmaceutical therapy during the 48-month DR residency may qualify to sit for the ABR’s subspecialty certificate in nuclear radiology.

-• To qualify for this pathway to subspecialty certification, all 16 months of experience must be in an ACGME- or RCPSC-accredited diagnostic radiology program; there is no requirement for a nuclear radiology fellowship or nuclear medicine residency program at the same institution.
+• To qualify for this pathway to subspecialty certification, all 16 months of experience must be in an ACGME- or RCPSC-accredited DR program; there is no requirement for a nuclear radiology fellowship or nuclear medicine residency program at the same institution.

-• The 16 months may be completed at any time during the diagnostic radiology residency training; there is no requirement for consecutive months.
+• The 16 months may be completed at any time during the DR residency training; there is no requirement for consecutive months.

-• At the discretion of the diagnostic radiology program director, up to four (4) of the remaining months of training may be in a field related to nuclear radiology (NR), nuclear medicine (NM), and/or molecular imaging (MI).
-Examples of related fields include but are not limited to: abdominal/cardiovascular/musculoskeletal/thoracic radiology, head and neck/neuroradiology, interventional radiology, non-isotopic molecular imaging, and oncologic imaging.
-Alternatively, one or more of these four (4) months may be spent in dedicated nuclear radiology/nuclear medicine experiences.
+• At the discretion of the diagnostic radiology program director, up to four (4) of the remaining months of training may be in a field related to nuclear radiology (NR)/nuclear medicine (NM)/molecular imaging (MI))/radiotheranostics (RT)/radiopharmaceutical therapy (RPT).

-• If the proposed rotation has substantial correlative exposure to NR/NM/MI content, it will likely be approved.
-For example, head and neck imaging generally includes a considerable number of head and neck cancer cases with relevant PET/CT and even SPECT/CT components.
+• Proposed rotations in related fields must have substantial correlative exposure to NR/NM/MI/RT/RPT content.
+For example, head and neck imaging generally includes a considerable number of head and neck cancer cases with relevant PET/CT and SPECT/CT correlations.

 • Other such diagnostic rotations could include abdominal, cardiovascular, musculoskeletal, thoracic, neuroradiology, non-isotopic MI, and oncologic imaging, as well as vascular and interventional radiology (e.g., 90Y microspheres).

-• The training must include clinical experience with integrated SPECT/CT and PET/CT systems; if a program has an integrated PET/MR system, one or more rotations on that service would qualify.
+• Alternatively, one or more of these four (4) months may be spent in dedicated NR/NM/MI/RT/RPT experiences.
+If a program has an integrated PET/MR system, one or more rotations on that service would qualify.

-• The nuclear radiology trustee, assisted by a group of nuclear radiology advisors, will evaluate the proposed training plan and make a determination.
+• The nuclear radiology trustee, assisted by ABR staff, will evaluate the proposed training plan and make a determination on the application’s merits.

 Exams